 Dieting is about becoming healthier, both in body and mind.
-But for many it is most importantly about losing weight — and then keeping that weight off on a more permanent basis.
+But for many, it is most importantly about losing weight — and then keeping that weight off on a more permanent basis.

 The dieting cycle makes weight loss harder because the tangible results of your diets become minimal, invisible, or non-existent.
 This means that a typical dieting cycle will:

-Once you have become trapped in a position, both physically and mentally, where you do not feel you are moving forwards with your diet, it can be difficult to motivate yourself to break the cycle.
+Once you have become trapped in a position, both physically and mentally, where you do not feel you are moving forward with your diet, it can be difficult to motivate yourself to break the cycle.

-This makes weight loss harder, because it then becomes something that is working against you.
+This makes weight loss harder because it then becomes something that is working against you.

 There is plenty that you can do break your dieting cycle.

 The foundation of your weight loss programme should be a healthy diet and an exercise schedule.

 Your diet and exercise schedule should motivate you, not put shackles upon your life and makes you feel your weight loss is a burden – while it may not be easy, it shouldn’t feel impossible.
 Don’t try to ‘build Rome in a day’, and start with achievable and manageable tasks to build confidence and motivation.

 Weight loss shakes and supplements are low-calorie energy composition foods.